 Chemical engineering is a field with numerous opportunities.
 It has a wide array of career prospects ranging from bioengineering to pharmaceuticals, conventional to alternative energy, and many more.
 It is a combination of subjects that requires multifaceted skill sets.

-From a young age, I had a wide range of interest.
+From a young age, I’ve had a wide range of interest.
 I’ve been playing both the piano and violin as well as participating in annual Royal ABRSM exams.
 I was a member of the Varsity Swim Team and the Set and Design Crew where I developed collaborative skills.
 I have also learned leadership through my experiences as Class Secretary and the Banquet Committee.
 Moreover, I actively participated in debates, such as the WSC Tournament of Champions at Yale University and MUN.
 However, my true passion and interest consistently points towards math and science.

 As a student interested in math and sciences, I always challenged myself by participating in competitions, such as the American Mathematics Olympiad, and Science Summer Camps.
 The experiences gained from them enlightened me to realize the importance of both theoretical studies and practical applications of math and sciences.
 Throughout my academic journeys, chemical engineering has become a familiar term and, thus, started to appeal to me: it included not only the practical applications of mathematics, but also sciences, such as physics and chemistry, with a touch of economics.